mariarrrl/FDP/rf_model/README.md

    - Predict spatial hunting risk using the stacked raster variables.
    - Apply the IUCN shapefile to crop and mask the risk output.
    - Export the final risk prediction raster (`riesgo_caza_rf_filtrado.tif`).

-3. **Optional:**
-   - Compare RF performance with the GLM model (AUC, ROC curves).
-   - Generate visualizations of variable distributions and model importance.

 ## Notes